newlandsvalley/purescript-school-of-music/README.md

 Editor
 ------

 The __editor__ sub-project is an editor for music written with the Euterpea DSL.
-At the moment, this parses any DSL text and either displays an error or else the results of converting it to a PSoM Performance.
-It checks the instrument names in entered into the DSL and associates each with the MIDI channel for that instrument (if loaded) or to channel 0 (if not).
+At the moment, this parses the DSL text and either displays an error or else the results of converting it to a PSoM Performance.
+It checks the instrument names entered into the DSL and associates each with the MIDI channel for that instrument (if loaded) or to channel 0 (if not).
 It then allows the melody to be played.

 Design Questions
 ----------------